HOBY MARYLAND POLICIES

 The first step is to determine if it is a concern that should be brought to the Corporate Board President or the appropriate Program/Event Lead such as the LSC, Alumni Association Advisor, or CLeW Advisor.
 If the concern is regarding the program, functioning, or planning of the seminar, go to the LSC first.
 If the concern is about a member of the seminar planning team, determine what the concern is regarding.
 If the concern is about their job and responsibilities on the planning team, go to the LSC.
 If the concern is about violations of HOBY’s Code of Conduct or Social Media Policy, go to the President.

 If your concern is about the Corporate Board President, go to the Vice President or other Board member.
-You also may reach out to the Director of National Programs, Robert Carpenter at email@example.com or (818)-851-3980 ext.
-306.
+You also may reach out to the Chief of Finance and Administration, Michael Carter at carterm@@hoby.org.